jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It's true.
 That's why, whoever you are, and wherever you are on this Earth, I'm calling you Stargazer.
 It's a name in honor of ancestors like Copernicus, Bruno, and Galileo, who toppled Darth King by looking up at the stars and asking questions.
 These giants took on the responsibility to advance civilization and let evolution deal with the the naysayers.

 You can topple Darth Blockbuster.
 Not only do you already wield many much power with smartphones, hi-speed internet, and eReaders, you hold the most power lever of power in our society.
 From hospital cleaners to internet technical support, from engineers to claims adjusters, you are at the frontline.
 Remember when I said, power is to politics what money is to finance.
 Well being on the frontline is why you're so important.
-Only you know the exact tools we needs to finish the Information Age upgrade.
+Only you know the exact tools we needs to finish the Internet Age upgrade.
 The daily pain of real work gives you knowledge.
 Knowledge makes you powerful.
 Frontline knowledge is the lever of power Darth Blockbuster will never have.

 That's why you, Stargazer, are the hero of Techvolution.
 Don't be surprised.
 Average Joes and Janes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were all regular people.
 Heroes aren't born.
 They're stargazers, dreamers, believers, and achievers.
 They become heroes when they step up to defeat the bad guys.
 I'm like Obi-Wan Kenobi, Morpheus, or the fairy godmother, merely a guide to teaching you how to overcome the villains.
 So, the time is now, Stargazer, to leave the farm and join the rebellion.

 The rebellion I speak of might be different than what automatically comes to mind.
 It is not a physical revolt.
 It does not involve rallies, marches, or protests.
 It's a rebellion of the mind.
-The Information Age is held back by Darth Blockbuster and his Death Star rulebook.
-We feel the Information Age in our hearts but are forced to live in the Industrial Age in our lives.
-To earn our happiness, we need to turn you into a Information Age player god.
-But to do that, you have to feel the click of "eureka!", i believe in Techvolution, and the freedom to evolve humanityto the Information Age, is worth fighting for.
+The Internet Age is held back by Darth Blockbuster and his Death Star rulebook.
+We feel the Internet Age in our hearts but are forced to live in the Industrial Age in our lives.
+To earn our happiness, we need to turn you into a Internet Age player god.
+But to do that, you have to feel the click of "eureka!", i believe in Techvolution, and the freedom to evolve humanityto the Internet Age, is worth fighting for.

 ## Techvolution Builds on the Past